casey-sayre/jwt-auth-server/README.md

 ## JSON Web Token Authentication REST Server

-Deploy it https-only or isolated in a private virtual cloud

-POST {username: 'x', password 'y'} to /login and get a token in the response.
-The token is based a private SSH key.
-Multiple REST API servers can be deployed with the public key, can validate the tokens, and provide scalable, secure resource-oriented architecture.

-That's the plan anyway!
+POST {"username": "x", "password": "y"} to /login and get a token, based on a private SSH key, in the response.
+After this one-time authentication, clients can store the token and pass it using the Bearer schema in the authorization header when requesting resources.
+API servers equipped with the corresponding public key can validate the token and properly expose resources based on the username (provided in the token's payload) and any associated permissioning..

 ## Overview
 ```